Water main break impacts service in parts of Canfield

-CANFIELD, Ohio (WKBN) – Crews in Canfield now say a water main break is under control.
+CANFIELD, Ohio (WYTV) – Crews in Canfield now say a water main break is under control.

 The problem was found Thursday morning on Sawmill Run Drive.